JumpmanYouKnow/PythonNotes/Analysis of a few models.md

 4. Error term is independent and identically distributed
 5. all independent variables are uncorrelated with the error term

-In brexit referendum data, there are 110 variables, and lots of them are depend on each other, or have influence on others. so obviously the assumptions are not satisfied here.
+In brexit referendum data, there are 110 variables, it is too much computation. and lots of them are depend on each other, or have influence on others. so obviously the assumptions are not satisfied here.

 ### 2. Decision Tree
 Decision tree is a model simple to implement and understand.
-You can also easily optimize it using random forest.
+It can be easily optimized it using random forest.
 It suits our data very well, it requires minimal data pre-processing and is able to handle many data types.